michaelgruenstaeudl/DataMining_HumanMitoGenomes/README.md

 #### On NCBI SRA

 `(mitochondrion[ALL] OR mitochondrial[ALL]) AND ("Homo sapiens"[ORGN] OR human[TITLE]) AND "biomol dna"[PROP] AND "platform illumina"[PROP]` produces 14,238 hits on NCBI SRA

+## Funding & Citation
+This code development is part of NIH project R01LM014506.